-Complete the reading selections.
-Explain the difference between an equinox and a solstice.
-Explain the different between the two equinoxes.
-Draw a diagram showing Earth's position relative to the sun at different times of the year.
-Lab Investigation: Earth's Movement Optional activity: Sundial ab Investigation: Earth' 1 Movement orange knitting needle or sharpened pencil push pin or thumb tack light source (preferably one that is multi-directional, like a bare lightbulb)
+- Complete the reading selections.

+- Explain the difference between an equinox and a solstice.

+- Explain the difference between the two equinoxes.

+- Draw a diagram showing Earth's position relative to the sun at different times of the year.

+- Lab Investigation: Earth's Movement

+- 🗌 Optional Activity: Sundial

-☐ Complete lesson 6 test.
+- Complete lesson 6 test.